makinhs/rest-api-tutorial/README.md

+# This is Us api

+The purpose of this code base was to learn how to create an API using Node.JS.

+Because I think This is Us is great, I created an API that:

+1. Allows you to GET all the names, gender and sadness_points for each of the Triplets
+2. Allows you to PATCH each of the sadness_points (if you do not agree with me)
+3. Create users (to get access to tokens) that can actually PATCH the stored information

+#TUTORIAL FOLLOWED
+Most of the code base came from the project below.

+Do refer to it if you want to learn more.

 # REST API Tutorial

 This sample is published as part of [the corresponding article](https://www.toptal.com/nodejs/secure-rest-api-in-nodejs) at the Toptal Engineering Blog.
 Visit https://www.toptal.com/developers/blog and subscribe to our newsletter to read great posts!